ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

 -----

 .. note::
-   When querying data sets, the module will create two temporary data sets.
+   When querying datasets, the module creates two temporary datasets.
 One requires around 4 kilobytes of available space on the managed node.
 The second one, around 1 kilobyte of available space.
-Both data sets will be removed before the module finishes execution.
+Both datasets are removed before the module finishes execution.

-   Sometimes, the system could be unable to properly determine the organization or record format of the data set or the space units used to represent its allocation.
-When this happens, the values for these fields will be null.
+   Sometimes the system cannot determine the organization, record format, or space allocation units for the dataset.
+When this happens, these fields are reported as not available.

-   When querying a partitioned data set (PDS), if the Ansible user has RACF READ authority on it, the last referenced date will be updated by the query operation.
+   When querying a partitioned dataset (PDS), if the Ansible user has RACF READ authority on it, the query operation updates the last referenced date.

    If you need to filter the output from the module by resource type, you can use the zos_stat_by_type filter inside of a playbook.